NethServer/docs/administrator-manual/en/mail.rst

     because the alterMIME [#alterMIME]_ project which provides the actual implementation is no longer developed and can stop working at any time.

-If the optional ``nethserver-mail-disclaimer`` package was installed from the :guilabel:`Software center`, |product| can automatically :guilabel:`append a legal notice to sent messages`.
+If the optional ``nethserver-mail-disclaimer`` package was installed,
+|product| can automatically append a
+legal notice to sent messages.
 This text is also known as "disclaimer" and it can be used to meet some legal requirements.

+To configure and enable the *disclaimer attachment*, turn on the option switch :guilabel:`Email > Domains [List item] > Edit > Append a legal note to sent messages`.

 The disclaimer text can contain Markdown [#Markdown]_ code to format the text.